cheleb/rockthejvm.github.io/_posts/2024-07-01-zio-fullstack-webapp.md

 Repository, the layer that abstract the database access, is the first layer of the application.

-In this project, classic Repository object connects the database through classical JDBC DataSource.
+In this project, classic Repository object connects the database through JDBC DataSource.

 ```scala